AhmedAbdulwasi/PasswordGenerator/README.md

 This was entirely done in python.

 ## Why?
-Someone Challenged me to create a password generator and I did.
+Someone Challenged me to create a password generator and I did (don't ask why).

-## Technologies
+## Languages and Technologies
 - Python